-- Group Projects - Work in teams of five students on the practical application of LLMs to a problem - Goal: Understand a problem domain and apply the learned concepts and tools to solve the problem! - Teams write a 12-page report about their project and present their results during a presentation at the end of the semester - We will propose some project topics and you select preferences - Course Grading - The project is the basis for your grading, there is no exam! - 3 ECTS (70% written project report, 30% presentation of results)
+- Group Projects - Work in teams of five students on the practical application of LLMs to a problem - Goal: Understand a problem domain and apply the learned concepts and tools to solve the problem! - Teams write a 12-page report about their project and present their results during a presentation at the end of the semester - Course Grading - The project is the basis for your grading, there is no exam! - 3 ECTS (70% written project report, 30% presentation of results)